skuid/skuid-labs/experiments/pages/lightningScreenFlowInSkuid/README.md

    - Paste the code from the “[showScreenFlowModal](showScreenFlowModal)” file
    - Paste the code from the "[showScreenFlowModal_controller](showScreenFlowModal_controller)" file into the “Controller” portion

+### Add the screen flow container to the Lightning page

-2. Open Lightning App Builder
+1. Open Lightning App Builder.

-   - Search for “showScreenFlowModal” and drag the custom component onto your lightning page (doesn’t matter location) where you are going to have your Skuid page that launches the Flow
+1. Search for ``showScreenFlowModal`` and drag the custom component onto the Lightning page that will contain your Skuid page.

+      - It doesn't matter where you place the custom component on the page

 3. Open Skuid App Composer
    - Create a new UI-only model named “FlowParams”